 Exchange rates can be found in a number of different places, ranging from commercial banks to specialty websites like XE.com.
 Travelers looking for simple conversions can often find rates posted at airports or local banks, while international investors trading in the foreign exchange ("forex") market can look towards their trading platform for real-time information.

-Quotes themselves are always given in pairs, since currency values are always relative to one-another.
+Quotes themselves are always given in pairs since currency values are always relative to one another.
 Not surprisingly, the U.S. dollar and euro are the two most commonly quoted currencies given their status as a reserve currency at many global central banks.
-The most popular currency pair is therefore the EUR/USD, which is the number of dollars needed to purchase one euro.
+The most popular currency pair is, therefore, the EUR/USD, which is the number of dollars needed to purchase one euro.

 These currency pairs fluctuate all the time due to various economic factors, including supply/demand, various economic indicators, commercial/hedging activity, and hedge fund/financial trading.
 While these fluctuations happen all the time, the changes amount to just fractions of a currency's value, known as "pips" (e.g. a USD pip is worth $0.0001) by those trading currencies.

 It's also worth noting that many airport currency exchangers generate revenue by charging a wider spread between the currencies.
-In the words, they don't charge and outright 'commission' or 'fee', but they make money by exaggerating the exchange rate differences.
+In the words, they don't charge an outright 'commission' or 'fee', but they make money by exaggerating the exchange rate differences.
 Most consumers can get the best deals by exchanging currencies through their local or foreign banks that offer the most attractive and fair exchanges rages.

 How to Calculate Exchange Rates

 Calculating exchange rates may seem simple on the surface, but it can be confusing to those that don't remember mathematics from school.
 While converting $100 to foreign currency when traveling isn't a big deal, converting currencies when analyzing a foreign stock's financial statements can mean big differences for international investors trying to make investment decisions.
-Let's look at an example of how to calculate exchange rates:
+Let's look at an example of how to calculate exchange rates.

 Suppose that the EUR/USD exchange rate is 1.20 and you'd like to convert $100 U.S. dollars into Euros.
-To accomplish this, simply divide the $100 by 1.20 and the result is the number of euros that will be received - 83.33 in that case.
+To accomplish this, simply divide the $100 by 1.20 and the result is the number of euros that will be received: 83.33 in that case.
 Converting euros to U.S. dollars involves reversing that process by multiplying the number of Euros by 1.20 to get the number of U.S. dollars.

 An easy way to remember this is to multiple across left-to-right and divide across right-to-left, with the ending currency being the desired output of the calculation.
 In the example above, we divided across right-to-left to determine how many Euros we could purchase with U.S. dollars and then multiplied across left-to-right to see how many U.S. dollars we'd receive from euros.